Mark Bunker

-Mark Bunker, (born May 23, 1956) is an American politician, broadcast journalist, videographer and documentary filmmaker.
+Mark Bunker (born May 23, 1956) is an American politician, broadcast journalist, videographer and documentary filmmaker.
 He won a Regional Emmy Award in 2006 from the Pacific Southwest Emmy Awards division of the National Academy of Television Arts and Sciences.
-He is the city councilman for Clearwater Florida's 2nd district.
+In 2020, Bunker was elected city councilman for Clearwater Florida's 2nd district, and was selected as vice-mayor on April 4, 2023.

-He is a critic of the Church of Scientology, having previously worked for Bob Minton and the Lisa McPherson Trust, and is the founder of Xenu TV, a website featuring videos and commentary critical of Scientology.
+He is a critic of the Church of Scientology, having previously worked for Bob Minton and the Lisa McPherson Trust, and is the founder of Xenu TV, a website and YouTube channel featuring videos and commentary critical of Scientology.

 Early career

 Mark Bunker worked in radio in the Midwest.
 In the mid-1980s, he then moved to Los Angeles to work as a theater actor and as an actor in television commercials.
 He also worked for a company doing market research for Hollywood studios, and trained as a video editor with KNBC.

 Broadcast journalism

 In 2006, Bunker along with KUSI-TV reporter Lena Lewis, won an Emmy Award from the Pacific Southwest Emmy Awards division of the National Academy of Television Arts and Sciences, for a story on border issues in the San Diego, California area.